Dollar edges up, as investors wait on Fed, Jackson Hole

 Recent hawkish comments from Fed Vice Chairman Stanley Fischer and New York Fed President William Dudley have raised some investors' expectations that Yellen might also take a less cautious tone.

 News that North Korea fired a submarine-launched missile had little impact on foreign exchange trading.
-The missile flew about 300 miles (480 km) before splashing into the Sea of Japan, a U.S. defense official said.
+The missile flew about 300 miles (480 km) before splashing into the Sea of Japan, a U.S. defence official said on Tuesday.

 "It could have been an excuse for some people to trade, but it wasn't a major factor," said Mitsuo Imaizumi, chief currency strategist at Daiwa Securities.

-"The number two and number three officials have spoken.
+"The number two, number three officials have spoken.
 Will what she says be different?"
-Imaizumi said, referring to Yellen.
+Imaizumi said.

-Minutes from the Fed's July 26-27 policy meeting showed officials were divided over whether to raise rates soon, with some insisting that more solid economic data were needed before any tightening.
+But minutes from the Fed's July 26-27 policy meeting showed officials were divided over whether to raise rates soon, with some insisting that more economic data were needed before any tightening.

 Data on Tuesday showed that surprisingly strong growth in France supported stable euro zone private business activity during August, underpinning the euro.